Remuneration and reward for participants with dementia

 Payments to people on benefits.

-• what non-monetary types of reward could you offer?
-Some people might like the chance to do training or opportunities to go on trips and attend meetings, for example.
+Consider what you can pay for them, such as tickets for travel, meals and hotels.
+Some people might appreciate non-monetary rewards, such as the chance to do training or opportunities to go on trips and attend meetings.